-Criminal Law is taught in the third year of the LLB degree, and consists of two semester courses: Criminal Law A and Criminal Law B. The purpose of Criminal Law A is to introduce students to the general principles of criminal liability, participants in crime and to the principles underlying incomplete (inchoate) crimes.
+Criminal Law is taught in the Penultimate Year of the LLB degree, and consists of two semester courses: Criminal Law A and Criminal Law B. The purpose of Criminal Law crime and to the principles underlying incomplete (inchoate) crimes.
 By the end of the course students should be able to evaluate and discuss these elements, and solve problems based on factual scenarios.